HarrisonFok/Hayley-Harrison/README.md

 Technology used: Node.js, MongoDB

 Dependencies:
-1) Run mongo demon
+1) Run mongo demon (mongod) in the home page
-2) Run mongo server
+(Run mongo server (./bin/mongo) in the mongodb directory)
-3) Start the app by "node app.js"
+2) Start the app by "node app.js"